sapience/xrpl-go/docs/docs/xrpl/websocket.md

 func (c *Client) SubmitMultisigned(txBlob string, failHard bool) (*requests.SubmitMultisignedResponse, error)
 ```

-### SubmitAndWait
+### SubmitTxBlobAndWait

-The `SubmitAndWait` method is used to submit a transaction to the XRPL network and wait for it to be included in a ledger.
+The `SubmitTxBlobAndWait` method is used to submit a transaction to the XRPL network and wait for it to be included in a ledger.
 It returns a `TxResponse` struct containing the transaction result for the blob submitted.

 ```go
 func (c *Client) SubmitTxBlobAndWait(txBlob string, failHard bool) (*requests.TxResponse, error)